BABrandes/IntegratedWidgets/src/integrated_widgets/iqt_widgets/COMPOSING_WIDGETS.md

-# Composing Custom Widgets with IQtLayoutedWidget
+# Composing Custom Widgets with IQtWidgetBase

 > **⚠️ Development Status**: This library is in active development and is NOT production-ready.
 The API may change without notice.
 This documentation reflects the current state but may be updated as the library evolves.